t-brieger/CSharp-Somewhat-of-a-Guide/learning/CLASSES.md

 ### What is the Constructor?

-The class initialiser is a method that is run whenever an instance of the class is created using the `new` keyword.
+The Constructor is a method that is run whenever an instance of the class is created using the `new` keyword.
 It is where many of the initialization happens.

 ```cs
 class MyClass